Coremiocnemis

 Coremiocnemis is a genus of tarantulas that was first described by Eugène Louis Simon in 1892.
 They are named after the greek words korema, which means broom or brush, and kemis, meaning shin guard.
 Being a reference to the hirsute characteristics of the posterior legs.

 Diagnosis

 They can be distinguished from other genera by having long, hair brushes along the retrolateral metatarsus and tarsus in leg 4.
-Females also own a spermathecae with two lobes, males with pegs in the chelicarae.
+Females also have a spermathecae with two lobes, and males have pegs in the chelicerae.